A Deep Dive into Marketing Volunteer Time Off for Nonprofits

 Here’s how this can work:

 Let’s say your organization gains a new volunteer who works for Warner Media, which you know offers a generous amount of VTO.
-After the individual’s first volunteer shift, you decide to send a tailored thank-you note.
-The note should demonstrate your appreciation of the individual’s support and remind them about their company’s volunteer incentives.
+After the individual registers for their first volunteer shift, you decide to send a tailored thank-you note.
+This note should demonstrate your appreciation of the individual’s upcoming support and remind them about their company’s volunteer incentives.

-When the individual reads the message, they’re ultimately inspired to complete the request process for their employer to count their hours toward the Volunteer Time Off program.
+When the individual reads the message, they’re ultimately inspired to complete the request process for their employer to count their hours (or upcoming shifts) toward the Volunteer Time Off program.

-If you have access to program guidelines or submission instructions, that information can help simplify the experience for your volunteer, too!
+If you have access to program guidelines or submission instructions (made available through Double the Donation’s database, for example), that information can help simplify the experience for your volunteer as well.

 8. Encourage VTO-eligible supporters to organize group events.

-One of the most impactful ways to promote volunteer time off is by leaning into word-of-mouth marketing.
-To demonstrate the value, let’s say the same volunteer continues supporting your organization with their VTO.
-You already know the individual works for a company that offers volunteer time off for its employees.
-One of the best ways to get more VTO-eligible supporters through your doors is to empower existing volunteers to organize group events with their peers.
+Sometimes, the most effective way to promote volunteer time off is by leveraging word-of-mouth marketing.
+To demonstrate the value, let’s say a volunteer continues supporting your organization with their VTO.
+One of the best methods for attracting more VTO-eligible supporters is to empower existing volunteers to organize group events with their peers.

 Bonus: Free Sample Volunteer Time Off Marketing Materials